SixArm/mast-cell-help/topics/vitamin-b1-thiamine/index.md

 * **Red Blood Cell Formation**: It is also involved in the production of red blood cells.

 Dietary sources of thiamine include whole grains, enriched cereals, beans, nuts, lean pork, and yeast.
 Thiamine is water-soluble, meaning that it is not stored in the body, and excess amounts are excreted in the urine.
-Therefore, it needs to be regularly consumed in the diet to meet the body's requirements.

 Thiamine deficiency can lead to a condition known as beriberi, which is characterized by symptoms such as muscle weakness, nerve damage, and difficulty with basic bodily functions.
-In severe cases, it can be life-threatening.
-To prevent thiamine deficiency, it's important to maintain a balanced diet that includes foods rich in vitamin B1.